 We are Alameda injury attorneys, and we work on personal injury cases on a contingency-fee basis.
 Unless there is a recovery on your behalf, there are no legal fees owed.
 The Brod Law Firm represents small businesses in Alameda.
 We do not represent not large corporations or insurance companies.
 The Brod Law Firm works to effectively and efficiently resolve disputes, while addressing the legal and financial interests of our business clients.

 Directions to our San Francisco office from Alameda: Take the Bay Bridge to San Francisco and exit at Fremont Street.
 Merge onto Fremont Street and turn left onto Mission Street.
 Turn right onto Anthony Street and take the first right onto Jessie Street.
-The office is at 96 Jessie St.
+The office is at 100 Pine St #1250.